bacalhau-project/bacalhau/README.md

 go run . serve --port 8080 --dev
 ```

-It will print out the command to run in other terminal windows to connect to this first node (start at least one more so now we have a cluster)
+It will also print out the command to run in other terminal windows to connect to this first node (start at least one more so now we have a cluster)

 For example:

 ```bash
 go run . serve --peer /ip4/127.0.0.1/tcp/8080/p2p/<peerid> --jsonrpc-port <randomport>
 ```

+### ipfs repositories

+In dev mode, each server will print out an ipfs command to run an ipfs server in a certain path locally (that is specific to the bacalhau node).
+We will run an IPFS server per bacalhau server for demo purposes.

 ### submit a job with the CLI